The Ulimate Everest Trekking Experience!

 Phakding to Namche Bazzar (3,440m).

 The views around Gokyo are tremendous.
-From the top of Gokyo Ri (5357m/19,216ft) you view beautiful isolated Himalayan scenes It is a two-hour climbing to the top of the peak, providing a panoramic view of Cho Oyo, Gyachung Kang, Mt Everest, Lhotse, Makalu, Cholatse and Tawachee.
-You will take this easy day for rest and acclimatization.
+From the top of Gokyo Ri (5357m/19,216ft) you view beautiful isolated Himalayan scenes.
+It is a two-hour climb to the top of the peak, providing a panoramic view of Cho Oyo, Gyachung Kang, Mt Everest, Lhotse, Makalu, Cholatse and Tawachee.
+This easy day helps with acclimatization.

-Gokyo – Cho Oyo Base Camp (5000m) with a chance for an easy scramble up Nabe Peak.
-Great views of the entire ridge from Cho Oyo to Everest, along with Lobuche and glacier
+Gokyo - Cho Oyo Base Camp (5000m) : 8 hours, with a chance for an easy scramble up Nabe Peak.
+Great views of the entire ridge from Cho Oyo to Everest, along with Lobuche and Kala Patar along the glacier.
+If you don't opt for Nabe Peak, you can walk to the glacial lakes at Base Camp to be in a truly isolated, frozen Himalayan spot.
+This is an early start and a long day, but worth it.
+If you want to camp here, let us know in advance.

 The trail returns the same way for a short while and then crosses the Ngojumba glacier where we will reach Thangna with a few teahouses.